AlaskaAirlines/auro-button/README.md

 **Displaimer:** While these components are supported in IE, there may be issues with loading the [web components polyfill](https://www.webcomponents.org/polyfills).
 Please consult their documentation when supporting IE11.

-## Docs

-All information regarding Project Setup, Technical Details, Tests and information regarding Auro Stateless Components can be found in the [./docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs) repository.

 ## Deprecated

 During the transition from Orion to Auro, there will be specific actions taken to address a clean transition and proper deprecation of Orion resources.